Gun law in India: History

-The right to bear arms was admitted as a fundamental right into 1931 Karachi Resolution that was drafted by Mahatma Gandhi, though this was ultimately rejected by the constituent assembly.
-There was also a level of debate of over admitting the right to bear arms into the constitution of India during its drafting.
+The 1931 Karachi Resolution, drafted by Mahatma Gandhi, admitted the right to bear arms as a fundamental right, though the constituent assembly ultimately rejected it.
+There was also a level of debate over admitting the right to bear arms into the Constitution of India during its drafting.
 In a 1918 recruitment leaflet written by Gandhi during World War I, he voiced his disapproval of the Indian Arms Act, 1878:“Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
 If we want the Arms Act to be repealed, if we want to learn the use of arms, here is a golden opportunity.
 If the middle classes render voluntary help to Government in the hour of its trial, distrust will disappear, and the ban on possessing arms will be withdrawn.”